svollebregt/IthoEcoFanRFT/README.md

 Beware that the CC11xx modules are 3.3V (3.6V max) on all pins!
 This won't be a problem with a RPi as it has 3.3 V logic level, just make sure to connect Vdd top a 3.3 V pin and not 5 V!

+Inspiration for rewriting the code to allow it to work on a RPi is mostly from the C1101 library made by SpaCeTeddy (https://github.com/SpaceTeddy/CC1101)